Mixing, segregation, and collapse transitions of interacting copolymer rings: Introduction

 If the self-interacting forces between monomers in each component polygon are large, then they go through $\theta$-points to collapsed regimes, while, if the forces between monomers in each block (one in the $A$-block, and the other in the $B$-block) are large, then the two component polygons should interpenetrate each other, moving into a mixed regime.
 If either of the $A$- or $B$-blocks are collapsed, then they are in a collapsed or globular phase with increased self-entanglements as observed by the increased probability that they are non-trivial knots \cite{tesi1994knotting}.
 In the mixed regime the probability that the components form a catenane is increased \cite{orlandini2004entangled,panagiotou2011study,JOTW22}.
 We investigate this by examining the linking probability of the $A$- and $B$-blocks as a function of the interaction between the components.

 We implement the model in figure~\ref{fig0} by considering two lattice polygons (or closed self-avoiding walks) of the same length on the simple cubic lattice.
 The two polygons are held together in the lattice by having at least one vertex in one polygon (this is the $A$-block) a unit distance from a vertex in the other polygon (namely the $B$-block).
 There are three energy terms in this model.
 If two monomers of type $A$ are unit distance apart and not connected by an edge of the polygon, then they form an $AA$-\textit{contact} and they contribute an energy $\epsilon_{AA}$ to the total energy of the system.
-Similarly, two monomers of type $B$ a unit distance apart form a $BB$-contact and contribute an energy $\epsilon_{BB}$, and a pair of monomers of types $A$ and $B$ a unit distance apart form an $AB$-contact and contribute an energy $\epsilon_{AB} = \epsilon_m$.
+Similarly, two monomers of type $B$ a unit distance apart form a $BB$-contact and contribute an energy $\epsilon_{BB}$, and a pair of monomers of types $A$ and $B$ a unit distance apart form an $AB$-contact and contribute an energy $\epsilon_{AB}$.
 If $\epsilon_{AA} < 0$ this will favour collapse of the $A$-ring into a globular phase, and similarly, $\epsilon_{BB} < 0$ will favour collapse of the $B$-ring.
 If $\epsilon_{AB} < 0$, this will favour intermingling of the two polygons and a transition to a mixed phase where we examine the linking probability of the two rings \cite{JOTW22}.

 If we set $\epsilon_{AA} =\epsilon_{BB}$, then both rings will collapse at the same temperature.
 In that case we expect at least three phases: A segregated-expanded phase where the rings are largely separated in space and each is expanded as in a good solvent, a segregated-collapsed phase where the two rings are largely separated but each ring has collapsed to a compact ball, and a mixed phase where the two rings interpenetrate to a significant extent.
 The phase diagram is illustrated in figure \ref{fig:sketch_pd}.
 We expect three phase boundaries in the phase diagram.
 The phase transition between the segregated-expanded and segregated-collapsed phases when $\epsilon_{AB}=0$ is relatively well understood.
 It is the collapse transition for a ring polymer.
-It is thought to be second order and there are good numerical estimates of its location \cite{bennett1998exact,tesi1996interacting}.
-The estimates are

 The transition from the segregated-expanded phase to the mixed phase was investigated in \cite{JOTW22} but the transition from the segregated-collapsed phase to the mixed phase has not previously been investigated.
 If we write $\beta_m = -\epsilon_{AB}/kT$ and $\beta_c = -\epsilon_{AA}/kT= -\epsilon_{BB}/kT$, where $k$ is Boltzmann's constant and $T$ is the absolute temperature, then we can look at the $(\beta_c, \beta_m)$ plane and the phase boundaries will be lines or curves in this plane.